publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptB/ch33/schI/m__us_usc_t5_s3301.md

  __Temporary Measures To Facilitate Reemployment of Certain Displaced Federal Employees__

     [Pub.
 L. 102–484, div.
-D, title XLIV, § 4432][/us/pl/102/484/s4432], Oct.
+D, title XLIV][/us/pl/102/484/dD/tXLIV], § 4432, Oct.
 23, 1992, [106 Stat.
 2720][/us/stat/106/2720], directed executive agencies and the Department of Defense, in filling vacant positions, to give full consideration to the applications of certain individuals who became displaced employees before Oct.
 1, 1997, before selecting any candidate from outside the agency for the position.

  __National Advisory Council on the Public Service__